cuba-platform/sample-dashboard/README.md

 This is a showcase [CUBA](https://www.cuba-platform.com) application which demonstrates how to build a responsive UI screen.

+You can see this demo in action at [www.cuba-platform.com](https://demo.cuba-platform.com/dashboard).

 The application has fully customized dashboard which uses `CssLayout` with [Vaadin responsive extention](https://vaadin.com/wiki/-/wiki/Main/Responsive+layouts+using+the+Responsive+extension).

 * The `ExtAppMainWindow` controller extends the `AppMainWindow` controller defined in the platform.